 It was so different.

 The street itself was still bleak with the many shops being empty and deserted, but the dark gleam was gone.
 Sunlight, having appeared from behind the clouds, brought back a bit of color to the scene, especially with the various curtains the houses displayed.
-The reflections of the light in the windows was pleasurable as well, playfully bouncing from one to the other side, causing odd interesting shapes on the ground, no matter what was underneath it.
-With my shadow constantly changing, every step almost forcing it to go in another direction, I felt even more like a ghost then I did before.
+The reflections of the light in the windows were pleasurable as well, playfully bouncing from one to the other side, causing odd interesting shapes on the ground, no matter what was underneath it.
+With my shadow constantly changing, every step almost forcing it to go in another direction, I felt even more like a ghost than I did before.
 Some of it, however, was rather miraculous to behold.
-My hands, no matter what direction they moved in, felt like a mime standing in the center of spotlights that followed it's every move.
+My hands, no matter what direction they moved in, felt like a mime standing in the center of spotlights that followed its every move.
 They were there, not to cast shadows on my left or illuminating my right, but to emphasize the importance of the strange being on the stage.

 The alley was...
 Less different.
 Not exactly the same, but similar to what I knew.
 One of the buttons, torn off my coat last night, crunched beneath my shoe as I stepped.
 I tried to ignore it.
 An undefinable aura of expectancy hung in the air, perhaps for the memories to come rushing back, flashes to reappear.
 To allow me to relive it, or perhaps a different emotional reaction.
 But all I felt was the burning rage that had been there all the time, aimed at a single person.
 I couldn't remember ever having been this angry.
 There was nothing else that proved what happened here, nothing to be found.
 Move along.